Balazs-Lab/Escapability/README.md

    conda activate viral_escape  # or viral_diversity
    ```

-> **Note**: For the **Viral Escape Pipeline**, the CodonCaller software is already included and used internally by the pipeline.
-No separate installation or pip command is required.

-Typical installation time is under 10 minutes on a standard desktop machine.

 ## Demo / Instructions for Use

 Full usage instructions are provided in the `README.md` file inside each pipeline directory: